Alibaba, Nio Stocks Surge: Hang Seng Index Today - Benzinga

 Shares of these Chinese companies ended higher on Tuesday on U.S. bourses.

-Global Markets Recap: At press time, the benchmark Hang Seng Index was trading 2.16% higher, driven by the tech and clean energy stocks.
+Global Markets Recap: At press time, the benchmark Hang Seng Index was 1.19% higher on mostly positive cues from global peers.

-Overnight in the U.S., the Dow Jones Industrial Average ended the day nearly a percent higher after a few hiccups.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.